ciarareeve/BENG187/final_proposal/proposal_draft.md

 | Team Time Allocation          | Dedicated hours for programming, testing, and documentation.                              | N/A                      |
 | Mentor and Expert Feedback    | Guidance on project direction and validation of design choices.                           | N/A                      |

----
-🚧TODO🚧
-**Suggestions for Figures**

-Data Pipeline Workflow
-    - Visual representation of how STR data and multi-species annotations flow through the system (e.g., raw input -> Ensembl API -> database -> user interface).
----

 # Planning/Scheduling

 ![](gantt.png)

----
-🚧TODO🚧
-needs to be replaced with better gantt schematic
----

 #### **Potential Project Bottlenecks**